 Advertising Disclosure

-Akash Deep Updated on 13th March 2024 Fact-checked by Ben Lawson Cybersecurity Researcher
+Akash Deep Updated on 30th October 2024 Fact-checked by Kristina Joshevska Cybersecurity Researcher

 Not many VPNs work in China, but ExpressVPN is one of the few that do.
-Thanks to its advanced features and technologies, you can use your social media accounts and essential online services from anywhere in the world, even in China.
+Thanks to its advanced features and technologies, you can secure your connection and use sites safely, even in China.
+It also makes it possible to access worldwide streaming content in HD.

 ExpressVPN offers automatic obfuscation on all its servers, which hides the fact that you’re using a VPN.
 It even offers workarounds so you can download the app when you’re already in China.

 While you shouldn’t need to configure it to get it to work there, there might be times when you find ExpressVPN isn’t working in China as expected.
-That doesn’t mean all is lost though — I'll share some recommended configurations, just in case you run into issues.
+That doesn’t mean all is lost — I'll share some recommended configurations, just in case you run into issues.
+ExpressVPN comes with a 30-day money-back guarantee, so you can try it out.
+If you’re not satisfied with the service, it’s easy to get a full refund.
+Editor's Note: Transparency is one of our core values at vpnMentor, so you should know we are in the same ownership group as ExpressVPN.
+However, this does not affect our review process.

 Try ExpressVPN for China >>